-As mentioned above, sister ships may be arrested in Romania, following the provisions of the article 907 and 908 Romanian Commercial Code and not the provisions of the 1952 Arrest Convention.
+Sister ships may be arrested in Romania, following the provisions of the articles 951-952, 959-968 of Romanian Civil Procedural Code and not the provisions of the 1952 Arrest Convention.
 Romanian Courts are reluctant to order the arrest of sister ships, although this is possible.
 Ships in associated ownership cannot be arrested in Romania.